 Austin and I left at dawn.
 We crossed the wide river at a tailout and entered a dense forest of hemlock and sycamore trees.
 Walking through dew and morning shadows, we quietly moved downstream toward a favorite, brushy island section for one final fishing trip.

 Austin graduated from Penn State a few days before our trip last week, and he’s moving to North Carolina next week.
 And while many farewells in life are accompanied by a sincere “I’ll be back soon,” neither of us were willing to tell each other that lie.
 Sure, life may bring Austin back sooner than later.
 Or ten years from now I may be talking about a good friend whom I miss and haven’t seen for a decade.
 It’s hard to predict.

 I like that.
 A good life is unpredictable.
 If you have enough lines in the water, something unexpected is bound to happen.
 We might label those events good or bad, but I for one am happy for the variety.
 I’m glad this life is full of surprises.

-Austin and I walked a mile or more, catching glimpses of the alternating whitecaps and glassy flats just over the hillside to our left, until finally we scampered over that hill, ending up just downstream of an island and on the northern riverbank, staring into spring-green, flowing water filled with hope and possibility.
+Austin and I walked a mile or more, catching glimpses of the alternating whitecaps and glassy flats just over the hillside to our left, until finally we scampered over that hill, ending up just downstream of an island and on the northern riverbank, staring into grey-green, flowing water, filled with hope and possibility.